OliverBrotchie/CSS-Fingerprint/README.md

 with the overhead of loading the full set.

 **Further Research:**
-Develop Standardised sharding and conditional execution practices to improve performance and reduce server load.
+Develop standardised sharding and conditional execution practices to improve performance and reduce server load.

 ### OS and Browser Detection